gatsbyjs/gatsby/docs/docs/environment-variables.md

 ## Build Variables

-Gatsby has uses additional environment variables in the build step to fine-tune the outcome of a build.
-These are likely reserved for more advanced configurations, such as using [CI/CD](https://en.wikipedia.org/wiki/CI/CD) to deploy a Gatsby site.
+Gatsby uses additional environment variables in the build step to fine-tune the outcome of a build.
+You may find these helpful for more advanced configurations, such as using [CI/CD](https://en.wikipedia.org/wiki/CI/CD) to deploy a Gatsby site.

 For example, you can set `CI=true` as an environment variable to allow Gatsby's build script to tailor the terminal output to an automated deployment environment.
 Some CI/CD tooling may already set this environment variable.
 This is useful for limiting the verbosity of the build output for [dumb terminals](https://en.wikipedia.org/wiki/Computer_terminal#Dumb_terminals), such as terminal in progress animations.